 James Quackenbush has served as Vice President of Operations since January 2020.
 Prior to joining GKC, James spent over thirty years working in the medical device industry.
 Most recently as COO/CEO of Medspira LLC, a start-up medical device company, were he developed a novel portable manometry device for diagnosing and treating fecal incontinence.
 From 1999 through 2010 James served as Vice President of Manufacturing for Vascular Solutions Incorporated later acquired by Teleflex.
 From 1992 through 1999, James served as Vice President of Manufacturing and Operations for Optical Sensors Incorporated, a diagnostic medical device company.
 Before those engagements he served as Operations Manager with Schneider USA’s Stent Division and as an Advanced Project Engineer with 3M Medical Products Division.
 James received a B.S. in Industrial Engineering from Iowa State University.

-Dr Umer is the Head of Product Development leading all software and hardware new product development and sustaining engineering.
+Dr Umer is the Vice President of Product Development leading all software and hardware new product development and sustaining engineering.
 Over the past 15 years Muhammad has held product leadership roles in digital health, diagnostics, and medical device industries.
 Muhammad holds a PhD in Computer Science from University of Melbourne and combines his research and industry experience to lead engineering teams in building novel medical technology.
 Prior to joining Global Kinetics, Muhammad has held the roles of Head of Digital and eHealth at Australian Clinical Labs and Head of Software Development and Chief Software Architect at dorsaVi, an ASX listed biotechnology company focused on developing innovative motion analysis sensor technology.